sevagh/headbang.py/docs/index.md

 ## Groove

-headbang-hud started off as groove-dashboard, inspired by this paper[[1]](#1), which associates audio signal features or MIR features to human judgements of groove.
+headbang-hud started off as groove-dashboard, inspired by this paper[[17]](#17), which associates audio signal features or MIR features to human judgements of groove.
 The paper defines groove as follows:

 >The experience of groove is associated with the urge to move to a musical rhythm

 From this definition I was inspired to look towards the field of computer vision and pose estimation to track the motion jointly with musical measures of groove.

-Strong beats are also associated with groove[[11]](#11), [[12]](#12).
-The two beat tracking algorithms presented in the first part of the website will be used to compute beats and strong beats.
+Strong beats are also associated with groove[[18]](#18), [[19]](#19), which ties in to the two beat tracking algorithms described previously.

 ## 2D pose estimation with OpenPose

-The pose estimation component was inspired by the preprinted paper [[14]](#14), at a high level.
+The pose estimation component was inspired by the preprinted paper [[20]](#20), at a high level.
 That paper analyzes beat synchrony of salsa dancers' foot motion.
 The ideas borrowed were to:
 * Use OpenPose to get 2D coordinates for detected keypoints of the body parts of interest
 * Normalize the coordinates
 * Record the normalized coordinates per frame of the video
 * Use peak picking to estimate peaks in motion

-[OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) is a "real-time multi-person keypoint detection library for body, face, hands, and foot estimation"[[13]](#13), written in C++, along with a Python wrapper.
+[OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) is a "real-time multi-person keypoint detection library for body, face, hands, and foot estimation"[[21]](#21), written in C++, along with a Python wrapper.
 When you pass a frame of a video through OpenPose, it returns the detected human pose keypoints and a copy of the frame with the keypoints drawn over it:

 [![openpose_draw](headbop.png)](https://www.youtube.com/watch?v=DPC9erC5WqU)